 Are you expecting a baby soon?

-I am looking for an expectant parent, who might be interested in participating in a parent-infant observation.
+I am looking for an expectant parent, who might be interested in helping me to learn about child development.

 I am currently a Post Graduate student at the BPF enrolled on an infant observation course.